 |Bachelor of Fine Arts (Animation)

 |Year & campus

 |Subject EFTSL, level, discipline and census date

 |Study level & type

-The BFA (Animation) provides an immersive and experiential studio-based education, focusing on the origination and development of animated projects for the screen.
-There is a strong emphasis on developing the student’s individual creative voice, while also underlining the need to speak effectively and freshly to an audience.
+The Bachelor of Fine Arts (Animation) provides an immersive and experiential education, focusing on the origination and development of animated projects for a wide range of screen contexts and audiences.
+There is a strong emphasis on developing the student’s individual creative voice and experimentation while underlining the need to reach effectively and freshly to an audience.

-The BFA Animation graduates will complete a deeply personal, artistically transformational, and highly professional course of development.
+Bachelor of Fine Arts (Animation) graduates will complete a deeply personal, artistically transformational, and highly professional course of development.
 With their creative, collaborative and technical skills they are optimally placed to make significant impact in the national and international creative industries.